-How quickly food turns into sugar is measured by the glycemic index (abbreviated as GI).
+The glycemic index (abbreviated as GI) measures how quickly food turns into sugar.
 The lower the GI, the smaller the insulin response, the better.
 Food high on the GI scale will not only cause drowsiness but due to the stress it causes on the pancreas, may lead to type 2 diabetes in the long run.
 High glycemic index foods can also lead to obesity, which will further stress a student’s system and impair their ability to learn.

 Our brains do not require large quantities of micronutrients, but they are nonetheless essential for good brain health.
 There are micronutrients which are key.

 Vitamins in the B family help to produce energy for your brain cells.
-They are also involved in making several neurotransmitters, including the one which gives you the sense of well being, serotonin.
+They also help make several neurotransmitters, including the one which gives you the sense of well being, serotonin.
 Vitamin B is found in most leafy greens as well as in grain hulls.

 GABA, or Gamma-amino butyric acid, is vital for the brain to maintain proper focus and concentration.

 Zinc, a mineral, also helps produce serotonin as well as GABA.
 It is also a critical component to learning.
 Zinc is essential to the brain when it builds new and manages existing pathways.
 It is used in the creation and pruning of dendrites and cell repair.
 Memory formation also heavily relies on zinc, which is why it is found in large quantities in the area of the brain that processes short and long term memory, the hippocampus.
 An abundant source of zinc is red meats, as are most nuts and seeds.